wilfredoha/DevOps-Projects/11- LOAD BALANCER SOLUTION WITH NGINX AND SSL TLS/README.md

 ![hosted_zone_5](https://github.com/wilfredoha/DevOps-Projects/blob/main/11-%20LOAD%20BALANCER%20SOLUTION%20WITH%20NGINX%20AND%20SSL%20TLS/images/hosted_zone_5.png)

 Now we need to create two records for our Domain in Route 53.
-At this point the Load balancer isntance must be running and with the Elastic IP associated.
+At this point you must have a EC2 VM based on Ubuntu Server 20.04 LTS runnning and with an Elastic IP associated.

 Copy the public IP Address of the Loab Balancer.